hashicorp/nomad/README.md

 * [Legacy applications](https://www.nomadproject.io/docs/drivers/exec.html)
 * [Virtual machines](https://www.nomadproject.io/docs/drivers/qemu.html)

 Nomad enables developers to use declarative infrastructure-as-code for deploying their applications (jobs).
 Nomad uses bin packing to efficiently schedule jobs and optimize for resource utilization.
-Nomad is supported on MacOS, Windows, and Linux.
+Nomad is supported on macOS, Windows, and Linux.

 Nomad is widely adopted and used in production by PagerDuty, Target, Citadel, Trivago, SAP, Pandora, Roblox, eBay, Deluxe Entertainment, and more.